fecgov/FEC/README.md

 - Read our [contributing guidelines](https://github.com/18F/openfec/blob/master/CONTRIBUTING.md).
 Then, [file an issue](https://github.com/18F/fec/issues) or submit a pull request.
 - [Send us an email](mailto:betafeedback@fec.gov).
 - If you’re a developer, follow the installation instructions in the README.md page of each repository to run the apps on your computer.
-- Check out our StoriesonBoard [FEC story map](https://18f.storiesonboard.com/m/fec).
+- Check out our StoriesonBoard [FEC story map](https://18f.storiesonboard.com/m/fec) to get a sense of the user needs we'll be addressing in the future.

 ## Copyright and licensing
 This project is in the public domain within the United States, and we waive worldwide copyright and related rights through [CC0 universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 Read more on our license page.